-Isabel is a thirteen year old little girl who lives with her 3 siblings, and her mum and dad.
-Her dad works construction when he can to support Isabel and the family, although often finds himself out of work.
+Isabel is a thirteen year old girl who lives with her 3 siblings, her mum and dad.
+Her dad works construction when he can to support Isabel and the family, although he often finds himself out of work.

-Isabel and her family live in the slums of Manilla next to a garbage sorting facility.
-Not only is this incredibly unhygienic, but also is real danger to the family, particularly the young girls.
+Isabel and her family live in the slums of Manila next to a garbage sorting facility.
+Not only is this incredibly unhygienic, but is also a real danger to the family, particularly the young girls.

 In spite of this adversity, Isabel has always dreamed of one day being able to take her family out of the slum and into a proper home.
 She believes that she can transform not only her life, but those of her entire family.

 When Hope for Children heard about Isabel, we quickly worked with local people to give her the opportunity to realise her dreams by providing her with a uniform and school books, and enrolled her into a school not far from her home.